HestHub/nix-config/blog.md

 ### Gaming and mounting extra hard drives

-Right now, I'm feeling good about the programs and tools I've installed.
+I feel good about the programs and tools I've installed.
 Everything installed "just works" right out of the box.

 Next up was setting up the primary purpose of this machine: Gaming.
 I installed Steam, enabled Proton, Downloaded [Against the Storm](https://store.steampowered.com/app/1336490/Against_the_Storm/), and with a heart full of hope, started up the game.